 Myth 1: You only have to change your filter once a year

 A dirty filter clogs the system and reduces air flow.
 This means your system will have to work harder and longer to pump air throughout your home.
-This means more tune-ups and repairs and eventually a full system replacement which can be costly.
+This means more tune-ups and repairs and eventually a full HVAC system replacement which can be costly.

 Myth 2: Turning your A/C off when you leave the house is a waste of energy

 There is a common misconception that turning the temperature of your air conditioning down when you leave will save you money when in reality it will not.
 When you leave your home for an extended period of time, it’s best to turn it off completely.

 Myth 3: The Bigger the HVAC system the better

 If you get a system that’s too large, it’ll constantly be cycling on and off.
 This means it will be operating more frequently which means it will need repairs sooner.
 In the long run, its lifespan will not be as long as a unit that was properly sized.